DC Mayor Bowser Looks to Reform DCHA

 The action comes after a scathing federal report by the U.S. Department of Housing and Urban Development (HUD) in October, which revealed the city’s housing authority failed to provide “decent, safe and sanitary” public housing.

-“This streamlined reform board will ensure that we are not only addressing the issues raised by HUD, but that the agency is living up to our belief that a safe and stable life begins with safe and stable housing,” Bowser said.
+“This streamlined reform board will ensure that we are not only addressing the issues raised by HUD, but that the agency is living up to our belief that a safe and stable life begins with safe and stable housing,” Bowser said in a statement.
 “DCHA needs an agile board, comprised of experts who understand these issues deeply, so that we can deliver the housing DCHA residents deserve and that our community deserves.”

-“It’s understood that the Public Housing Authority is not working very well, the challenge for us is to turn the authority around and do it in an orderly fashion while we get a new executive director next year,” Mendelson said.
+“It’s understood that the Public Housing Authority is not working very well, the challenge for us is to turn the authority around and do it in an orderly fashion while we get a new executive director next year,” Mendelson said in the statement.
 “This legislation helps to stabilize the Authority and ensure that we don’t see more turnover at the top while working this out.”

 A streamlined eight-member board would provide governance to DCHA to address the findings outlined in the HUD report and create a more sustainable path forward for DCHA, according to Bowser.